paveltimofeev/screens.io/tasklist.md

 - [TechDept] Frontend: Close menu at mobile view after click, and do not cover header
 - **------------ CLOSED BETA MILESTONE ------------**

+- [AWS] *Security* Review security groups and policies used by Beanstalk and EC2.
+Add notifications and monitoring.
 - [AWS] Do I really need CodeBuild step at CodePipeline?
 - Frontend & Proxy: Request Beta Access / Get Notified on Launch (Ask for name/email, place email to separate table, examples: https://quantumcomputing.com/beta, https://www.humanfirst.ai/request-beta-access, https://quantumcomputing.com/)
 - Frontend: Approvement of test case should not be based on idx, use guid/id generated on server-side instead.
 Approvement should be based on runId*caseId.